PronobDas/cleanCodeSummary/cleanCode.md

 6. Avoid negative conditionals.

 ## Names rules
+Reveal your intent through names.
+Variable name length are proportional to the scope size.
+  If a variable is in a small scope, small name is preffered.
+  Long variable name in long scopes.

+But it will be opposite for Functions name:
+Function names are inversely proportional to the scope size.
+  Large scope function means it will be used more frequently, so smaller name is preffered.

+Name of classes is similar as functions.

 1. Choose descriptive and unambiguous names.
 2. Make meaningful distinction.
 3. Use pronounceable names.